Yoga, Pilates & Barre: The Key Differences And Benefits

 Why you should try barre

 As a low-impact exercise, barre delivers similar benefits to both yoga and Pilates, including enhanced flexibility, improved posture and body alignment, and activated core muscles.
-The key difference is that a barre workout teaches muscular control and endurance specifically in the hips and shoulders while integrating core stability by working your muscles to the point of fatigue.
+The key difference is a barre workout teaches muscular control and endurance specifically in the hips and shoulders while integrating core stability by working your muscles to the point of fatigue.

 Yoga vs Pilates vs barre: Which is right for you?